Historical Context for Runology (Part 1)

 The following is from Igneous Rose by Samael Aun Weor:

 We do not accept the statement of the Master Huiracocha which states that black and yellow skinned people cannot belong to the WHITE LODGE because it is only for people who belong to the white race.
 We cannot accept this type of racial prejudice, because the WHITE LODGE is universal.
 Masters from all races exist within our venerable WHITE LODGE.
 We must not forget that the Masters MORIA and K-H (Kout Humi) belong to the yellow race.
-The white race is not superior nor inferior than other race; simply, it is different, that is all…
+The white race is not superior nor inferior than another race; simply, it is different, that is all…

 We also disagree with Master Huiracocha’s despise for Oriental wisdom.
 Christ taught three ways in order to reach the union with the Intimate (the INTIMUS or Inner Being).